With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLower Bucks Hospital Behavioral Health Services is a mental health facility in Bristol, PA, located at 501 Bath Road, in the 19007 zip code.
 Lower Bucks Hospital Behavioral Health Services provides hospital inpatient treatment.
-Lower Bucks Hospital Behavioral Health Services provides behavior modification and group therapy to seniors 65 or older, young adults and adults.
+Lower Bucks Hospital Behavioral Health Services provides group therapy and behavior modification to seniors 65 or older, adults and young adults.
 Lower Bucks Hospital Behavioral Health Services also supports people with serious mental illness.
-Some other services available at Lower Bucks Hospital Behavioral Health Services include family psychoeducation, case management and integrated primary care services.
+Some other services available at Lower Bucks Hospital Behavioral Health Services include case management, family psychoeducation and integrated primary care services.

 Learn MoreJevs Human Services Mental Health Services is a mental health treatment center in Philadelphia, PA, located at 9350 Ashton Road, Suite 201, 19114 zip code area.
-Jevs Human Services Mental Health Services provides outpatient treatment and partial hospitalization/day treatment.
-Jevs Human Services Mental Health Services offers psychotropic medication, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
-Jevs Human Services Mental Health Services also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
-Additional services at Jevs Human Services Mental Health Services consist of suicide prevention services, education services and mentoring/peer support/consumer-run services.
+Jevs Human Services Mental Health Services provides partial hospitalization/day treatment and outpatient treatment.
+Jevs Human Services Mental Health Services offers activity therapy, group therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Jevs Human Services Mental Health Services also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
+Additional services at Jevs Human Services Mental Health Services consist of education services, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.